BEX-Express/BEX-API/source/index.html.md

 </body>
 </html>
 ```
-The service supports GET and POST requests.We recommend POST requests to avoid caching issues.
+The service supports GET and POST requests.
+We recommend POST requests to avoid caching issues.
 The service supports URL parameters or JSON parameters in the message body

 Example Service Call using the URL Parameters